 The vehicle you drive

-Your insurance premium will vary depending on your car’s ‘home’ postcode.
-Some areas are safer than others and insurance companies may take this into account when calculating your premium.
-Cars parked in off-street carports, garages and secure parking bays may carry a lower risk than vehicles parked on streets and in unsecured parking areas.
+It may seem surprising, but the cost of your car insurance will vary depending on your postcode.
+This is because some areas may have a higher risk of your car being damaged or stolen, and so insurance companies may take this into account when calculating your insurance premium.
+Your parking situation also plays a part in how car insurance is calculated; for example, cars parked in off-street carports, garages and secure parking bays may carry a lower risk than vehicles parked on streets or other unsecured parking areas.

-It’s important to make sure you inform your insurance company if your circumstances change (e.g. you move house); in some cases, it may even reduce your premium if you move to either a safer neighbourhood or to a home with a lockable garage.
+This is why it’s important to inform your insurance company if your circumstances change, such as if you move to a new house.
+In some cases, these changes may even result in a lower premium if you move to a lower-risk neighbourhood or a home with a lockable garage.

-- Low kilometre drivers (e.g. retirees, inner city dwellers) can benefit from a cheaper insurance premium.
-Less time on the road means they’re less likely to get into an accident!
+- Low-kilometre drivers (like retirees and inner-city dwellers) can benefit from a cheaper insurance premium, since less time on the road generally means they’re less likely to get into an accident.

 The type of car insurance cover you choose has an enormous impact on your premium.
 There are a few different types you can take out.